The RCOG museum is unique in the UK with its focus on women’s health care.

 The world famous Chamberlen forceps came to the RCOG in 1957, a gift from the Royal Society of Medicine, and are displayed on the 1st floor of the College.
 These 16th-17th century instruments were used in secret by the Chamberlens for over a century before their application became widespread.
 Their discovery in 1813, in an attic trapdoor at the family’s old house, allowed people to finally see the original designs of what became a ubiquitous tool in obstetrics.

 In addition to the medical artefacts, the College has a considerable collection of paintings and sculptures related to the field of women’s health care and well-being, the College’s history, and its leading figures.
-These are displayed throughout the College building – many can be viewed on the Art UK project website.
+Many can be viewed on the Art UK project website